mgamboa/vm_creation/README.md

 │           └── main.yml
 └── templates
 ```
-inside of role directory the structure is create after the role is initialize with the command ansible-galaxy role init Role Name
+The role directory structure is create after the roles are initialize with the command ansible-galaxy role init Role Name